 For over 45 years, the Fresno Regional Foundation has been helping residents give back to the region they love.
 We are the trusted steward for charitable giving in our region.

-The Fresno Regional Foundation board of directors appointed Hugh J. Ralston as the organization’s next president and CEO on Wednesday.
+The Fresno Regional Foundation board of directors appointed Hugh J. Ralston as the organization’s next president and CEO.
+FRF welcomed Ralston's leadership on October 20, 2014.

 “We are thrilled to have Hugh join our efforts,” said Carole Andersen, chair of the Fresno Regional Foundation’s board of directors.
 Andersen also chaired a selection committee which included board members and community representatives.